PrinceOfPuppers/degooged-tube/README.md

 For more examples using all nodes and arguments, see `degooged_tube/ytApiHacking/controlPanel.py`.

-For more involved examples of how this system is used in pratice, see `degooged_tube/tests/unitTests.py`.
+For more involved examples of how this system is used in practice, see `degooged_tube/tests/unitTests.py`.

 #### Node Types
 - `ScrapeNth`: \
-Scrapes and returns the data for n'th occurance of the key
+Scrapes and returns the data for n'th occurrence of the key

 - `ScrapeAll`: \
-Scrapes and returns the a list of data for all occurance of the key
+Scrapes and returns the a list of data for all occurrence of the key

 - `ScrapeLongest`: \
-Scrapes and returns the data with largest `len(data)` for all occurance of the key
+Scrapes and returns the data with largest `len(data)` for all occurrence of the key

 - `ScrapeUnion([Node1, Node2, ...])`: \
 Will scrape for each node and return the data first one which matches

 - `ScrapeAllUnion`/`ScrapeAllUnionNode`: \
-Used togeather as such: `ScrapeAllUnion([ScrapeAllUnionNode, ScrapeAllUnionNode, ...])`, will return a list containing all matches for any of the `ScrapeAllUnionNode`
+Used together as such: `ScrapeAllUnion([ScrapeAllUnionNode, ScrapeAllUnionNode, ...])`, will return a list containing all matches for any of the `ScrapeAllUnionNode`

 - `ScrapeElement`: \
 The generic type of any scrape node